A Plant so Powerful It Can Stop Bullets

 Likewise, a constant “high tide” of either can also lead to the inability to produce them at a later time because you’ve “used up” your reserves.
 This is what happens with Adrenal Fatigue.

-Rhodiola helps to regulate these hormone levels which makes it easier for your body to adapt to stress…(See?
+Rhodiola helps to balance these hormone levels which makes it easier for your body to adapt to stress…(See?
 Adaptogen, they help you adapt).

 What happens then, is you’re less likely to feel rundown and your body won’t suffer the toll of stressful situations that come your way.